-Wait — Why Aren’t People Washing Their Hair Anymore?C. Kramer
+Wait — Why Aren’t People Washing Their Hair Anymore?C. Dixon

 You may have heard rumblings about the “No ‘Poo Movement.”
 Some people are shunning manufactured shampoos and conditioners in favor of a more natural lifestyle.
 This doesn’t necessarily mean that they stopped washing their hair altogether (though some do use only water) — but rather, many people are using natural substitutions and washing their hair less frequently.
 But is it worth all the hype?